 Here are the five reason why I believe COVID and the omicron variant are man-made.
 I am not an epidemiologists, but see if this logic makes sense.
-More is coming; read to the end.
+The links in the text are useful.

 - Given how rapidly transmissible COVID is, it would have jumped from bat guano to humans centuries ago.
 As of today, there have been 305 million cases of COVID-19.
 The flu, common cold and a host of other human illnesses were transmitted from animals hundreds or thousands of years ago.
 Even far less common diseases, such as measles and whooping cough, were transferred from animals ages ago.
 If COVID was natural, it should have happened a long-time ago.

 - There should be thousands of variants – we have had a third of a billion COVID cases.
 However, we have seen only two major Variants of Concern that spread more easily than other variants: delta, and omicron.

 - Statistically, new variants should originate in populations with more infections.
 The U.S. has had the most cases: 60 million.
 South Africa on the other hand has only had 3.5 million cases according to the Johns Hopkins University COVID-19 Dashboard.
 My theory is this.
 Part I: The powers at be ran simulations that concluded as long as a significant number of people spread the virus by refusing to get vaccinated and the vaccine is not 100 percent effective, the only way to protect the population and world economy is to get everyone infected with a much more contagious, but less fatal variant that would make the prior variants extinct.
 If everyone gets COVID, then everyone is semi-protected.
 Part II: If you wanted to rapidly spread a variant world wide, you would release it in a country with a weak healthcare system but still significant international travel, hence South Africa.
 If you released it in the U.S., Europe, or China, you run the risk of it being detected before it can be fully internationally disbursed.